-This option provides the student with basic understanding of operational systems and control languages, knowledge of actual business data processing applications, high level languages for codification of programs, design of algorithms and systems, office automation design, management of information resources, and understanding of decision systems.
+This program provides the student with basic understanding of operational systems and control languages, knowledge of actual business data processing applications, high level languages for codification of programs, design of algorithms and systems, office automation design, management of information resources, and understanding of decision systems.
 It seeks to prepare a professional capable of developing and managing a computerized information system oriented to the needs of any organization.
 It also provides the opportunity to specialize in other areas such as computer systems auditing, consulting, sales and marketing of hardware and software, and users training.

-Summary of credits in program

-General Education Courses 50
+General Education Courses

 Core Courses 59

 Professional Recommended Electives 23